Andros Townsend Hair Transplant: Did It Actually Happen?

 Concluding Remarks

-He could’ve gotten the surgery a few months later, but he had the SMP procedure for one whole year.
+He could’ve gotten the surgery a few months later, but from the looks of it, he had the SMP procedure for one whole year.
 It may have been that he never found the right time for it, and when he did, he jumped on the opportunity to get his hair back.
-In his photos, you can see his hair transplant along with his SMP procedure, especially along the temple region.

-Unlike the more popular FUE technique, Andros Townsend hair transplant took place using the FUT method to ensure greater graft survival and density.
-Whether or not he chooses to admit to it, we can all say that his surgeon did a phenomenal job, as you can’t help but look at his luscious mane as he works his magic on the field.
+Unlike the more popular FUE technique, Andros Townsend’s hair transplant seems to have been done using the FUT technique.
+Regardless of whether he admits it or not, his surgeon did an amazing job, as you can’t help but look at his lush mane as he works his magic on the field.

 Open chat